 How Can Your Business Get Started?

 The first step to getting your business recycling program started is getting management on board.
 Present the importance of recycling and how it will be both beneficial and feasible for your company by saving money through avoiding disposal costs, improving public image and corporate sustainability, and improving employee morale to ‘do the right thing’!

 Next step is identifying recyclable items your company generates.
 Common single stream items include paper, cardboard, cans and bottles, but don’t overlook the more unique items like packing material, specialty paper or plastics, pallets, electronics and other office equipment that could be recycled separately.
 When recyclable materials are identified, it’s easier to educate on the “yes’s” and avoid the “no’s” altogether which can lead to contamination.
-Millennium offers free onsite waste audits to help you identify these items.
+Millennium offers free onsite Waste Stream Reviews to help you identify these items.

 After you’ve identified your recyclables, create a collection process and choose the best spots for your recycling bins.
-Millennium’s free waste audits can help you identify the right hauler and best collection and labeling practices for your unique business.
+Millennium’s free Waste Stream Reviews can help you identify the right hauler and best collection and labeling practices for your unique business.